OUR TEACHERS

 Along with her 200 hr RYT certification, she completed curriculum training with the Mindful Schools Program and works with both adults and children teaching mindfulness techniques and practices.

-Kelly also runs Lavender Anne's Herb Farm (www.lavenderannes.com) and lives in a tiny home with her husband and two kids on their land in Dobson.
+Kelly also runs Lavender Anne's Herb Farm and lives in a tiny home with her husband and three children on their land in Dobson.
 They have a homestead where they grow their own food and herbs for their business.
-One day she hope to have a Yoga pavilion on their land and offer outdoor classes & farm meals!
 Kelly loves connecting her study of the mind and body with they study of the earth.
 She believes taking care of our own bodies, each other and the earth is the way to health.

 Sheila Lehman